-- What examples of revolutionary nationalism have occurred in the 20th century?
+- What have examples of revolutionary nationalism occurred in the 20th century?

 - What role did nationalism play in the Gulf War?

 - Many have stated that the state of Israel and the current government of Israel represent a form of extreme nationalism.
-Others state that the policies and actions of the country are a result of response to a permanent threat.
+Others state that the policies and actions of the country are a result of a response to a permanent threat.
 Which is correct?